kaloseia/morphe/README.md

 Denoted by the `fields:` key, the entity fields are specified as a uniquely named key (example: `Street:`) and the finer-grained field configuration.

 Each field may have a list of unconstrained, lower, snake-case (*Example:* `- immutable`, `- mandatory`) attributes.
 Attributes may be required by specific transpiling implementations, but have no inherent meaning to the Morphe specification itself.

+### Entity Identifiers

+Denoted by the `identifiers:` key, this section specifies how the entity can be uniquely identified.
+Entity identification strategies will be expanded in future versions to support various approaches like virtual/composite keys, hierarchical IDs, and surrogate bridging.

+Currently, entity identification supports globally unique IDs from a single referenced model field.

 #### Indirected Types